ijklim/deploy_express_nodejs_heroku/README.md

 You should be able to bring up a Hello World page by visiting http://localhost:3000.

-After successfully testing the site, you can stop the server by using `CTRL+C`.
+After successfully testing the site, you can stop the server by pressing `CTRL+C`.

 ### Step 5.
 Set up Heroku

 1. Sign in to https://heroku.com
 2. Select **New** > **Create new app** to create a new app
-3. Enter an App name (e.g. myexpress)
+3. Enter an App name (e.g. in my case `i-express`)
 4. Install the Heroku CLI

 ``` bash